GTM Meta Skill

 - In approval messages, list active defaults as assumptions.

-- Always use `deepline enrich` for CSV enrichment, its super nicely renderered, great for human review, and powers waterfalls +more.
-It auto-opens the Playground sheet so you can inspect rows, re-run blocks, and iterate.
+- Always use `deepline enrich` for list enrichment or discovery at scale (>5 rows).
+It auto-opens a visual playground sheet so user can inspect rows, re-run blocks, and iterate.

--- This process requires iteration, one shotting results via running deepline tools execute enrichments is short sighted.
+- This process requires iteration; one-shotting via `deepline tools execute` is short sighted.

 - In chat, send the file path + playground status, not pasted CSV rows, unless explicitly requested.